 BLOG : POST

-can i buy Pregabalin in canada We live in the information age, but modern life has been transformed by the standardized shipping container as much as it has by the internet.
+We live in the information age, but modern life has been transformed by the standardized shipping container as much as it has by the internet.
 The discipline of supply chain management has changed how people buy things, from Amazon to Etsy, from bulk packages of paper towels to small batches of single-origin coffee.
 The improved efficiency of these supply chains has also knitted the world together, creating an interdependent global society.

 But what does journalism have to do with supply chain management?
 And in a time when most information is delivered digitally, what can journalists learn from this way of understanding the physical world?